 In the tiny community of Stecoah (near Robbinsville), is a surprising jewel offering amazing art, craft and entertainment that you normally find in much larger towns.
 Located in a historic school building on the Indian Lakes Scenic Byway, Stecoah Valley Cultural Arts Center presents the best of local art, craft and music.
 It's conveniently near the Nantahala River rafting area, Bryson City and Fontana Lake, in the shadows of the Great Smoky Mountains.

 At the Stecoah Valley Artisans Gallery, buy original artwork and fine crafts that have made North Carolina famous.
-There is a wide variety of traditional and contemporary works: paintings, pottery, weaving, wood-turned items, glass works, photography, note cards, jewelry, soaps, quilts, books and much more.
+There is a wide variety of traditional and contemporary works: paintings, pottery, weaving, wood-turned items, glassworks, photography, note cards, jewelry, soaps, quilts, books, and much more.
 The Gallery showcases the work of area artisans, a majority of whom are self-taught, while some are academically trained.
-The Gallery is open Monday-Saturday 10 AM-5 PM March through November; Monday through Friday, 10 AM-5 PM in December; and during festivals and special events.
+The gallery is open Monday-Saturday 10-4 PM, March through December.
+Artisan gallery is closed January and February.

-An Appalachian Evening, their annual summer concert series, features an impressive line-up of bluegrass, folk and old-time mountain music by award-winning artists on Saturday nights, late June through August, in their historic, intimate auditorium.
-Concerts start at 7:30 PM and home-cooked dinner is offered in their Schoolhouse Café starting at 6 PM.
+An Appalachian Evening, their annual summer concert series, features an impressive line-up of bluegrass, folk, and old-time mountain music by award-winning artists on Saturday nights, late June through August, in their historic, intimate auditorium.
+Concerts start at 7:30 PM and a light fare is offered in their Schoolhouse Café starting at 6 PM.

 The three-day Harvest Festival is held the third weekend in October, starting with a Friday evening campfire, followed on Saturday with music, dance and craft and food vendor, and a headliner bluegrass group in the auditorium.
 Read more.

 Take a free self-guided driving tour of the galleries and working studios of Graham and Swain Counties and buy arts and crafts directly from the artist.
 Pick up a map at the Stecoah Valley Cultural Arts Center.
 10 AM-5 PM.